 Apples also come with other risks, such as weight gain.
 Since apples have high sugar content, overfeeding can result in weight gain, especially among dogs susceptible to weight problems.
 Apples can also worsen pre-existing conditions in dogs.
 If your dog has diabetes, cancer, or any other chronic condition, it is advisable to consult your veterinarian before giving them apples.

-Apples can also cause digestive system problems like diarrhea and stomach upsets even among healthy dogs.
+Apples can also cause digestive system problems like diarrhea and upset stomachs even among healthy dogs.
 This problem is common when dogs eat too many apples.
 Apple products with artificial additives also cause digestive system problems.
 Artificial sweeteners, spices, herbs, among other ingredients in apple products sold in grocery shops today, pose serious risks to your dog's health.

 Pesticides and herbicides used to grow fruits like apples can cause allergic reactions.
 It is better to feed your dog organic apples or treats made with organic apples just to be sure they don't contain harmful chemicals.
 Dogs can suffer potentially life-threatening allergic conditions like anaphylaxis because of chemicals and additives in the food they eat.
 Some notable signs of allergies in dogs include hives, swelling, sneezing, coughing, difficulty breathing, and weakness.